Trump: Bolton Book Is Lies, and Also Classified National Security Information

 But this defense, too, may not reflect well on Trump’s own judgment.
 Indeed, Trump adds to his indictment by recounting a story of Bolton bungling a key bilateral relationship early in his tenure.
 “That was early on, I should have fired him right then & there!” he tweets.
 He seems not to realize that by his own account, giving the most important national security job to a totally unqualified official and then failing to fire him when he predictably bungled is not a good story about Trump.

 3. Bolton’s book is filled with lies, Trump insists.
-One problem with the response is that Bolton is famous for taking detailed, extemporaneous notes.
+One problem with the response is that Bolton is famous for taking detailed, contemporaneous notes.
 A second problem is that, if Bolton were lying about Trump, Trump could sue him for libel, an action he is ordinarily very eager to threaten.
 He has strangely refrained.

 And this defense conflicts with the fourth response: